slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 Activate
 ^^^^^^^^^^

 By default, the ``hostname`` command activates the respective half module it connects to, enabling all UDP ports.
-To deactivate an entire half module (i.e., both UDP ports), use the ``activate`` command with the ``false`` argument.
+To deactivate an entire half module (i.e., both UDP ports), use the ``activate`` command.
 This disables both UDP ports for that half module, so no data is transmitted from it — only half of the module is read out.
 To specify which half module to activate or deactivate, use the module index (for Eiger, each half module has its own module index).

-**Datastream**: The ``datastream`` command with arguments ``left`` or ``right``, along with ``false`` can be used to disable the data streaming from one or both the two UDP ports in a half module.
+**Datastream**: The ``datastream`` command with arguments to specify which port can be used to disable the data streaming from one or both the two UDP ports in a half module.
 This allows for more flexible configurations, such as reading only two chips or one UDP port of a half module.
 To specify which half module to activate or deactivate, use the module index (for Eiger, each half module has its own module index).

 Note: Only the activated ports will write data as it does not make sense to write an empty file.